 Child ‘was not brought’ to their health appointment

-- Children often do not have a choice about whether or not they are brought to health care appointments; the decisions are usually made by those caring for them.
-There is evidence to suggest that failure to attend health appointments in the acute and primary care settings can be linked to child neglect in some cases.
+- Children often do not have a choice about whether they are brought to health care appointments; the decisions are usually made by those caring for them.
+There is evidence to suggest that failure to attend health appointments can be linked to child neglect in some cases.

-- Therefore, this service follows the Gateshead NHS Foundation Trust’s Safeguarding Children Policy, which includes a reporting pathway to our Safeguarding Children Team when a child ‘was not brought‘ to their appointment.
+- This service therefore follows the Gateshead NHS Foundation Trust’s Safeguarding Children Policy, which includes a reporting pathway to our Safeguarding Children Team when a child is ‘not brought‘ to an appointment, and in some cases when appointments are cancelled.
 Sometimes when a child is not brought, we may also escalate our concerns to Children’s Social Care.

 Useful Information